-The draft Annual Plan and Budget 2018-19 is the second in our four-year Council Plan for 2017-21.
+The Annual Plan and Budget 2018-19 is the second in our four-year Council Plan for 2017-21.
 It builds on work already completed to deliver on our vision for our city’s growth, sustainability, prosperity and liveability.

 The draft Annual Plan and Budget outlines more than $576 million worth of community services, programs and initiatives in the 2018-19 financial year, with a major focus on capital works projects designed to help the city cope with an expected unprecedented population increase in coming years.